samedling/MCSAS/README.md

 ### Individual Monte Carlo Calculations ###

-After selecting the Monte Carlo model, pressing the Parameter Help button will rename individual model parameters to be more descriptive and grey out unused parameters.
+After selecting the Monte Carlo model, **press the Parameter Help button** to rename individual model parameters to be more descriptive and grey out unused parameters.

 'Real Space' will show you the points.